jptalusan/pybind11_boilerplate/readme.md

 * [Install openMP](https://www.mathworks.com/help/coder/ug/install-openmp-library-on-macos-platform.html) for Eigen [threading](https://eigen.tuxfamily.org/dox/TopicMultiThreading.html).
     * I have not tried this yet.
 * [Modern openMP](https://cliutils.gitlab.io/modern-cmake/chapters/packages/OpenMP.html)
+* [OpenMP](https://askubuntu.com/questions/144352/how-can-i-install-openmp-in-ubuntu): What is OpenMP and how is it turned on in the CMakeLists.txt?
 * [Torch](https://pytorch.org/cppdocs/)
 * [Boost](https://stackoverflow.com/questions/125580/what-are-the-advantages-of-using-the-c-boost-libraries): Boost is a colelction of libraries that can fill then eeds of many C++ projects.
+* Why we don't have an `add_executable` in the `CMakeLists.txt`:
+    * The CMakeLists.txt provided does not need an add_executable command because it is not intended to build an executable program.
+Instead, it is designed to build a Python extension module using pybind11, which is why the pybind11_add_module command is used.
+    * The choice between add_executable and pybind11_add_module (or add_library for non-pybind11 libraries) depends on what you are trying to build.
+If you are building a standalone application, you would use add_executable.
+If you are building a library, whether it's a regular C++ library or a Python extension module, you would use add_library or pybind11_add_module, respectively.
+* Use `-DCMAKE_PREFIX_PATH` in cmake to lead to locations of built libraries.